What Are Probiotics?

 If you’re ready to add probiotics to your diet, you have a lot of options.
 One common source is supplements.
 You can buy them as tablets, capsules, powders, or liquids.
 Look for them in health food stores, grocery stores, drugstores, and online.

 You can also find probiotics in many foods.
 Yogurt is the most well-known source, but they're also in:

 Many types of bacteria are probiotics.
-Each has its own benefits, so talk to your doctor about which one might help you the most.
+Each has its own benefits.
+Talk to your doctor about which one might help you the most.

 If you choose yogurt or another dairy food, look on the label for the phrase "contains live active cultures" or "contains probiotics."
 Not all yogurts have them.
-Frozen yogurt doesn't have any.
+Some frozen yogurts have live cultures and some don’t.

 If you go with a supplement, know that the FDA regulates these products but treats them like foods and not medications.
 Unlike drug manufacturers, supplement makers don’t have to show their products are safe or effective to sell them.
 That means that these firms are in charge of checking the safety and labeling of their products before they sell them to make sure they meet FDA rules.

 How a probiotic works can vary from brand to brand.
 That's why it's key to get as much info as you can before you buy.
 Here are some things you should be able to find on the label:

 The genus, species, and strain of the probiotic (Lactobacillus rhamnosus GG, for example)